jejacks0n/mercury/README.md

 ## Examples

+The configuration is a good place to start reading about various options and other useful tidbits.
+The configuration is at the top of the main `mercury.js` or `mercury.min.js` file, and has default configurations for all the standard regions as well -- you can [read more about the configuration options here](https://github.com/jejacks0n/mercury/blob/mercury2/lib/javascripts/mercury/config.coffee).

 There's [several examples](https://github.com/jejacks0n/mercury/tree/mercury2/examples) of how to integrate more complex features directly in the project, and the [gallery region](https://github.com/jejacks0n/mercury/blob/mercury2/lib/javascripts/mercury/regions/gallery.coffee) is a good place to start reading if you're planning on writing custom regions.

 There's an example for how to [sandbox using an iframe](https://github.com/jejacks0n/mercury/blob/mercury2/examples/frame.haml) and for more complex integrations check the [developer interface example](https://github.com/jejacks0n/mercury/blob/mercury2/examples/assets/developer_interface.coffee) which outlines many of the events and API, and if you're planning on adding functionality there's some examples of [how to add your own toolbars and actions, or write simple plugins](https://github.com/jejacks0n/mercury/blob/mercury2/examples/assets/functionality_adding.coffee).